csorianot/godmc_wiki/Run-meQTL-analysis-on-candidate-SNP-CpG-list.md

 1. Download SNP-CpG candidate lists and probe lists from sftp.
 2. We generate 22 kinship matrices using PLINK (leave one chromosome out each time)
-3. Generate 74 subsets of the methylation beta matrix
+3. Generate 74 subsets of the methylation beta matrix.
+We remove outliers that are 10 SD from the mean using 3 iterations and conduct an inverse normal transformation on the methylation traits.
 4. Generate GCTA covariate files, e.g. age, cell counts and predicted smoking as quantitative variables and Sex and other batch variables as categorical variables.
 5. Generate PLINK files for sensitivity analysis in 16c using pc adjusted methylation betas from phase 1.